 Suggested reading: Is DIY Rental Property Management Right For You?

 Typically, tenants like to move into a home that is clean, well-kept, and may even feature high-end finishes.
-As such, turnkey properties that are updated and move-in-ready are highly-desirable among potential residents.
+As such, turnkey properties that are updated and move-in-ready are highly-desirable among potential tenants.
 This means you’ll be able to fill vacancies faster and easier.

 This is especially true if you choose to buy a turnkey property in an area where other homes require rehabs before being rented out.
 You’ll have a significant edge in this scenario because you can entice tenants that much easier.